 - Neither method will completely eliminate the pathogen, so the seedling should be carefully monitored for symptoms.

-- Use a commercial greenhouse sanitizer or a 1:9 solution of bleach to water, to regularly clean pruning tools.
-To be efficient when pruning, have two pruners and alternate between them between plants to allow proper soaking time.
+- To be efficient when pruning, have two pruners and alternate between them between plants to allow proper soaking time.

 - In greenhouse or high tunnel production, promptly bag and remove infected plants, including roots to prevent spread.